Abumpus1/overlook/README.md

 ### How to Set Up

-#### Note: You will need to also download [this API](https://github.com/turingschool-examples/overlook-api), which serves as the server that this application uses to fetch data.
-Please follow the "Set up" section and have this server running in your terminal at the same time as this application

 -  Clone this repo
 - `cd` into the `overlook` directory
 - Run `npm install`
 - Run `npm start`
 - Open a window in your web browser of choice, and visit localhost:8080 to view the app!

-### Deployed link
-- Not currently available

 ### Learning Goals and Outcomes
 The main goals for this project were to gain further familiarity with fetch API, Webpack, and writing tests.
 This was a solo educational project with a time frame of one week to complete.
 My personal goal was to try my best to make a realistic looking site with the data given to me and the expectations of the project spec in mind.